up

 Interest Rates

-Increases in the targeted Federal funds rate from FY22 to FY24 increased investment yields, with the County earning a 5.3 percent rate on its short-term portfolio for FY24.
-The Federal Reserve has since lowered interest rates during 2024 and Montgomery County's investment yield has already begun to fall.
-FIN expects to receive a yield of 4.8 percent in FY25, falling to 4.1 percent in FY26, and then moderating down further in FY27 and FY28 before reaching an assumed level of 3 percent from FY29 to the end of the forecast period.
+Increases in the targeted federal funds rate from fiscal year (FY) 2022 to FY24 increased investment yields, with the County earning 5.3 percent rate on its short-term portfolio for FY24 and 4.8% in FY25.
+The Federal Reserve began lowering interest rates during 2024 and Montgomery County's investment yield has commensurately begun to fall.
+Finance expects the yield on investment income to continue declining to 4.0 percent in FY26, and 3.3 percent in FY27 before reaching an assumed level of 3 percent at the end of the forecast period.
+This assumed level from FY27 on reflects a reasonable premium on the Federal Reserve's stated goal of 2 percent inflation.

-TOTAL REVENUES IN TAX-SUPPORTED FUNDS
+TOTAL REVENUES IN TAX SUPPORTED FUNDS

-Non-tax supported funds represent another type of financial burden on households and businesses and are therefore considered in determining the affordability of all services that affect most of the County's population.
+Non-tax supported funds represent another type of financial burden on households and businesses and, therefore, are considered in determining the "affordability" of all services that affect most of the County's population.
 Projections for non-tax supported funds within County government are presented in the budget section for each of those funds.

 Revenue Assumptions

 Projections for revenues are included in six-year schedules for County Government Special Funds and for Montgomery College, M-NCPPC, and WSSC in the relevant sections of this document.
-See the MCPS budget document for six-year projections of MCPS funds.
+See the MCPS Budget Document for six-year projections of MCPS funds.
 The most likely economic, demographic, and governmental policy assumptions that will cause a change in revenue projections are included in this section.

 This section discusses the tax-specific portion of revenues from the total tax-supported fund.
-Each tax includes relevant fiscal policy considerations that directly affect the FY26 estimates, while also discussing crucial economic indicators driving the forecasts.
+Each tax includes relevant fiscal policy considerations that directly affect the FY27 estimates, while also discussing crucial economic indicators driving the forecasts.

 Property Tax

-Property taxes are the largest source of revenue for the County and exhibits the least volatility to market conditions due to the reassessment process.
+Property taxes are the largest source of revenue for the county and exhibits the least volatility to market conditions due to the reassessment process.
 The State Department of Assessments and Taxation (SDAT) holds the responsibility of assessing the market taxable value of Maryland properties, which are divided into three groups.
-Each year, the State reassesses one group, resulting in a complete reassessment of the County triennially (every three years).
+Each year, the state reassesses one group, resulting in a complete reassessment of the County triennially (every three years).
 Increases in value of the assessments are phased over the three-year period, while decreases are effective in the first year.
 The "levy year" refers to the specific year for which the assessments are analyzed to set the tax rates for the upcoming fiscal year.

 Income Tax

 Income tax revenues are affected by resident employment, as well as wage and salary income trends.
 The base for Montgomery County's income tax is Maryland net taxable income (NTI).
-NTI is Federal adjusted gross income, as determined by the Internal Revenue Code, with Maryland-specific adjustments, and the subtraction of Maryland standard or itemized deductions and personal exemptions.
-The Maryland Comptroller's Office administers the local income tax as part of the State income tax.
+NTI is federal adjusted gross income, as determined by the Internal Revenue Code, with Maryland-specific adjustments, and the subtraction of Maryland standard or itemized deductions and personal exemptions.
+The Maryland Comptroller's Office administers the local income tax as part of the state income tax.
 The County receives its income tax revenues largely through quarterly distributions from withholding and estimated payments that are sent to the State.
 Additional distributions reconcile the quarterly distributions from the previous tax year and distribute delinquent payments, interest and penalties and other collections.

 On May 8, 2020, the Maryland General Assembly enacted SB523 that amended Article II, Section 17(c), of the Maryland Constitution - Chapter 641.
 Specifically, the bill authorized a PTE (partnerships, limited liability companies, S- corporations, and business trusts) to elect to be taxed at the entity level for the income tax.
 Also, an individual or corporation may claim a tax credit against the State income tax equal to the tax paid by the PTE on the member's share of the PTE's taxable income.
-Because of this option to pay at the entity level, future patterns of estimated and final payments may be impacted.
+Because of this option to pay at the entity level, patterns of estimated and final payments may be impacted.

 Transfer and Recordation Taxes

 Transfer tax revenues are derived from the legal transfer of property; recordation tax is an excise tax imposed as compensation for registering the purchase or sale of property as public record.
 The revenues received strongly correlate with real estate trends, which are highly volatile.
 Economic indicators such as growth in personal income, formation of households, and mortgage interest rates can cause significant changes in the number of residential home sales.
-The volume and value of commercial property sales are affected by business activity and investment, office vacancy rates, property values, and financing costs.
+The volume and value of commercial property sales is affected by business activity and investment, office vacancy rates, property values, and financing costs.

 Fuel-Energy Tax